codywimbert/codywimbert.github.io/index.md

     </p>

     <p class="intro">
      I kicked off my journey by pursuing the CompTIA A+ which, according to everyone on Reddit at the time, was the ONLY way of getting my foot-in-the-door in the field of Information Technology.
 Two exams, ~$500, and about a million legacy USB-standards memorized later, I was certified (in all seriousness, I really did enjoy the content).
-Though I wouldn't likely go about this the same way today, I am proud that, perhaps for the first time in my life, I chose a direction and stuck to it.
+Though I wouldn't likely go about this the same way today, I am proud that, for the first time in my life, I chose a direction and stuck to it.
     </p>

     <p class="intro">